Dog Hair Dryers UK: Complete Guide & Best Options for 2026

 Short answer: Yes, you absolutely should.

 While it might seem like a purely cosmetic task, trimming the hair around your dog's paws is actually a simple but important part of their grooming routine.
-Both veterinarians and professional grooming recommend it for your dog's comfort and health.
+Both veterinarians and professional groomers recommend it for your dog's comfort and health.[1]

 Think of the pads on your dog's feet as the soles of their shoes.
 They need direct contact with the ground for proper traction.
 When the hair grows too long, it covers the pads, essentially turning them into furry slippers.